Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

 Customer Company Driver
 ~~~~~~~~~~~~~~~~~~~~~~~

-The customer company driver provides the functionality to search and modify the information for customer company.
+The customer company driver provides the functionality to search and modify the information for customer companies.

 Possible data classifications: